mozilla-services/queuey/docs/installation.rst

 Pre-requisites:

-- python >2.6
+- Python >=2.6
 - Make

-Checkout the source and build using git from github:
+Checkout the source and build using git from Github:

 .. code-block:: bash